iancookwestgate/Finding-Congress/README.md

 ## Description

 In a world brimming over with breaking news, it's easy to get overwhelmed and feel powerless about what you hear.
-This site aims to overcome that feeling by presenting the news through a simple filter: you select your state, select the congressman/woman of your choice, type in an issue you'd like to hear their opinion on (or not), and then click a button.
+This site aims to overcome that feeling by presenting the news through a simple filter: you select your state, select the congressman/woman of your choice, input an issue you'd like to hear their opinion on (or not), and then click a button.
 You're immediately presented with curated results from the News API and info on how to contact your representative to support (or chastise) them for their publicly declared stance on the matter.

 ## Depiction